interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 30 December
 * *2.5 hours* Finished tests for progress service.
 Started refactoring on the P5JSDrawingService.
 * *2 hours* Further refactoring on P5JSDrawingService.
 Cleaned up drawText , drawPattern , centralisation functions , scroller functions , drawLastOccurrenceTable and drawBorderTable.
 * *1.5 hours* Working on refactoring drawLegend , annotatePattern.
 Also fixed bugs with resizing of animation.

+### 31 December
+* *1.5 hours* Refactored drawLegend and all auxiliary functions within P5JSDrawService.
+Still need to rework smooth animations and playing functionality of the animation.